Universalis-FFXIV/mogboard-next/tools/README.md

 ## MogboardExporter

 The mogboard exporter exports game data from the game files (and from CafeMaker for the Chinese game version) for use in the website.
-~~The main exporter is used as follows, from the `MogboardExporter` project directory:~~ This is deprecated and will be replaced with `MogboardExporter.XIVAPI`.
+The main exporter is used as follows, from the `MogboardExporter` project directory:

 ```bash
 dotnet run -- -s <sqpack> -o ..\..\..\data\game -l <languages>